Risk and assessment scoring configuration in Risk Manager

 You can select all the risk assessments on the page by clicking the checkbox in the Name column header.

-4. Click Actions and select one of the following options:
+4. Select Actions and select one of the following options:

-• Score empty output fields To calculate the assessment score, where the assessment output field (for example: Inherent Risk Score) is empty.
-This option will not override the existing score.
+• Score empty output fields Calculates the assessment score for the assessment output fields that are empty.
+It does not override the existing score.

-• Score all output fields To calculate the assessment score for all the output fields, even when they are filled in.
-This option will override the existing score.
+• Score all output fields Calculates the assessment score for all the output fields that are empty.
+It overrides the existing score.

 Note